Gabapentin Abuse and the Fear of Losing Access to Medication

 Additional restrictions can be harmful

-So while Gabapentin is not yet classified a controlled substance, I hope smarter heads will prevail and realize that putting additional restrictions on medications is harmful.
+So while Gabapentin is not yet classified a controlled substance in most states, I hope smarter heads will prevail and realize that putting additional restrictions on medications can be harmful.
 Addiction is a big problem in this country, but limiting access to medication doesn’t seem to me like a good way to stop it, particularly when there are already so many illegal means of obtaining controlled substances.
-It would only harm those that desperately need their medicine.
+I think it would only harm those that desperately need their medicine.

 Thanks for reading!

 What does advocacy mean to you as someone living with multiple sclerosis?
 Please select all that apply: